New Delhi. Updated on : Friday, 10 July 2026

 -

-Simplified KYC: Migrant women can now apply using a self-declaration for address proof, removing a major barrier for urban poor families.
+Simplified KYC: Migrant women can now register using a hassle-free self-declaration for address proof, removing the historical barrier of formal documentation for urban poor families.

 -

-Ongoing Support: Beyond the free initial connection, the government provides a targeted subsidy (currently around ₹300 per cylinder) to ensure sustained usage of clean fuel.
+Sustained Subsidies: Alongside the complimentary initial connection, the government provides a targeted subsidy of approximately ₹300 per cylinder to ensure families can consistently afford clean fuel.

 6. Stand Up India & Mudra Yojana